pfknight8/Practicum_Portuguese/Gramática/participles_gerunds.md

 ## The Present Participle/Gerund

+Technically speaking, gerunds act as nouns/pronouns, while present participles act as verbs, adjectives, or adverbs.
+These are typically considered to be the equivalent of the English "-ing" form of a verb, but also the "-er" form of a verb in some languages where they may act as agent nouns/pronouns (such as teacher, player, catcher, etc).

-In Portuguese, *Gerúndio / Particípio Presente*, are not distunguished in the same way as with other languages.
+In Portuguese, the *Gerúndio / Particípio Presente* are not distunguished in the same way as with other languages.
+Indeed, technically, by strict definition, gerunds do not exist in Portuguese.
+Unlike in English (or Italian), these are *NEVER* used as an adjective or noun in Portuguese.
+(That is technically done with "de + infinitive").
+Instead, these only serve to create progressive tenses.
+As such, there really is no *gerund* in portuguese, so technically speaking these will only function as *present participles*.

-This is typically considered to be the equivalent of the English "-ing" form of a verb.
-Because

-Interestingly enough, there are two ways that these are formed, with one being favored in Brazil and the other in Portugal.
+Despite the more limited use, there are, interestingly enough, two ways that these are formed, with one being favored in Brazil and the other in Portugal.
 Both would be understandable in either, but just know this for cultural reasons.

 The 'European' preference is to use "a + infinitive."
 This is easy enough, since there is no worrying about irregular forms.
 So "a trabalhar" means "working," "a escrever" means "writing," and so on.

 The other way, which is more popular in Brazil, is to use the gerund/present participle form, which generally involves adding an '-ndo' ending on the verb (dropping the '-r').
 For example, "trabalhando" means "working," "escrevendo" means "writing," and so on.

-Unlike in English (or Italian), these are *NEVER* used as an adjective or noun in Portuguese.
-(That is technically done with "de + infinitive").
-Instead, these only serve to create progressive tenses.
-As such, there really is no present participle in portuguese, then, as these are left with the gerund functions.

-### Adverbial Gerund
+### Adverbial Phrases With Participles

-Used in dependent clauses: not to be confused with gerund phrases, as these don't exist in Portuguese.
+In addition to compound/progressive tenses, these are also used in dependent clauses and adverbial phrases: not to be confused with gerund phrases, as these technically don't exist in Portuguese.

 Causality: can appear in clauses indicating the cause of the main action.
 Here it will appear at the beginning of a sentance, and can replace the use of porque (because), como (as/since/like), dado que (since), etc.
-"Estando com febre, eu faltar ao trabalho." = "Because I had a fever, I was absent from work.""
+"Estando com febre, eu faltar ao trabalho." = "Because I had a fever, I was absent from work."
+Though more literally "Having a fever, I was absent from work."

 Consequence: related to causality, can appear in the clause describing the consequence of the main action, so naturally will come at the end of a sentance.
 Rare, but able to replace pelo que (therefore), de modo que (in such a way that/so that), etc.
 "Perdi minha carteira, sendo impossível pagar!" = "I lost my wallet, making it impossible to pay!"